 Too many times I have started setting up the food and styled it – just to find out that the angle is not right – have to change it – and then do all the styling one more time. ~ Eirin Helland

-It’s what has taken my photos to the next level.
-I aim to try to have about 3 layers of texture in my photo – napkins, cutlery, herbs, spices or ingredients.
+Texture is what has taken my food photos to the next level.
+I aim to have about 3 layers of texture in my photos, like a napkin, cutlery, herbs, spices or ingredients.

-Things that are in the dish look great when layered into the photo. ~ Amanda
+Things that are in the dish look great when layered into the photo ~ Amanda, Sweets & Greens.

 14. Use Stand In Food